Robert Henry Lawrence Jr.: Death and legacy

 At age 32, Lawrence was killed in a plane crash at Edwards AFB on December 8, 1967.
 He was flying backseat in an F-104 as the instructor pilot for flight test trainee Major Harvey Royer, who was learning the steep-descent glide technique.
 Royer made such an approach but flared too late.

 The airplane struck the ground hard, its main gear failed, it caught fire, and rolled.
 The canopy shattered and the plane bounced and skidded on the runway for 2000 ft.
 Major Royer ejected upward and survived, with major injuries.
 The back seat, which delays a moment to avoid hitting the front seat, ejected sideways, killing Lawrence instantly.
 He was still strapped to his ejector seat; his parachute failed to open and was dragged 75 ft from the wreck.

 Had Lawrence lived, he likely would have been among the MOL astronauts who became NASA Astronaut Group 7 after MOL's cancellation, all of whom flew on the Space Shuttle.

 During his brief career, Lawrence earned the Air Force Commendation Medal, the Outstanding Unit Citation.
 On December 8, 1997, his name was inscribed on the Space Mirror Memorial at the Kennedy Space Center in Florida.

+A sidewalk plaque honoring Lawrence, part of the Bronzeville Walk of Fame, can be found in his home town of Chicago, near the Victory Memorial on the median of Martin Luther King Drive near 35th Street.

 The 13th Northrop Grumman Cygnus spacecraft, which launched on February 15, 2020, was named the S.S.
 Robert H. Lawrence in his honor.

 The artist Tavares Strachan dedicated his satellite sculpture ENOCH, launched in 2018, to Lawrence.

 In 2020, NASA included Lawrence in a group of 27 pioneering African-American, Hispanic, and Native American astronauts to commemorate by naming asteroids after them.
 The asteroid, Robertlawrence 92892, is located in the main asteroid belt between Mars and Jupiter.

+In February 2025, Lawrence's alma mater, Bradley University, installed an art installation commemorating him.